jgeorge300/minesweeper/README.md

     $ adb install -r MineSweeper.apk

-To start the sample, say "ok glass, minesweeper" from the Glass clock screen or use the touch menu.
+To start the sample, say "ok glass, play a game with minesweeper" from the Glass clock screen or use the touch menu.

 ## TODO